pinetree1/crispr-dav/Install-and-Run.md

         export PYTHONPATH=$PYTHONPATH:$HOME/lib/python2.7/site-packages

-On Linux system, you may drop the version numbers (e.g, ==0.8.4) to install the most recent versions (pip install pysam, etc).
-However, on MacOS (at least X El Capitan), the recent verions (0.11.x) of pysam seems problematic with installation, but pysam 0.8.4 and pysamstats 0.24.3 work alright.
+On Linux system, you may drop the version numbers (e.g, ==0.8.4) to install the most recent versions.
+However, on MacOS (at least X El Capitan), the recent verions (0.11.x) of pysam seem problematic, but the pair of pysam 0.8.4 and pysamstats 0.24.3 works alright.

 #### 3. Test run